UCL/rsd-cppcourse/session1/04testing.md

 Testing
 =======

-##Introduction
+##Automated Tests

 When we program, we want to know that our code works as expected.

 Newer programmers tend to do this in an ad-hoc fashion, working with a main program that they thing should work, and inspecting the output to check things are OK.

 A better way, however, is to write *automated tests*, small pieces of code which verify each subroutine or class does what is expected.
 We write many such small tests, and keep running them whenever we make a change.

 That way, we can be sure that our new changes haven't broken old functionality.

 ##The Species Test File